 We make contact with students with individual needs before they transfer from primary school to ensure that appropriate arrangements are in place.

 The Pupils Support Team based in the school is able to offer support to students who may be experiencing difficulties in their family life which can affect their performance at school, for example, bereavement.
 The pupil support team can be contacted by email, telephone or through this website.

-Mr D Urquhart, Deputy Head Teacher (Student Support) would be happy to provide further advice and guidance on how we can support students and their families with individual needs.
+Mrs. Evelyn Russell, Deputy Head Teacher (Student Support) would be happy to provide further advice and guidance on how we can support students and their families with individual needs.